OSGeo/gdal/doc/source/drivers/vector/filegdb.rst

 -  **CONFIGURATION_KEYWORD**\ =DEFAULTS/TEXT_UTF16/MAX_FILE_SIZE_4GB/MAX_FILE_SIZE_256TB/GEOMETRY_OUTOFLINE/BLOB_OUTOFLINE/GEOMETRY_AND_BLOB_OUTOFLINE
    : Customize how data is stored.
 By default text in UTF-8 and data up to 1TB
+-  **CREATE_SHAPE_AREA_AND_LENGTH_FIELDS**\ =YES/NO. (GDAL >= 3.6.0)
+   Defaults to NO (through CreateLayer() API).
+When this option is set, a Shape_Area and Shape_Length special fields will be created for polygonal layers (Shape_Length only for linear layers).
+When using ogr2ogr with a source layer that has Shape_Area/Shape_Length special fields, and this option is not explicitly set, it will be automatically set, so that the resulting FileGeodatabase has those fields properly tagged.

 Configuration options
 ---------------------